 The professional quality of the Behringer FCB1010 makes it an appropriate option for studio recordings, as well as live performances.
 It is also fully compatible with tap-tempo applications and has multiple MIDI note trigger settings.

 - LED screen built into the controller

 When it comes to live performances, you need a controller that is able to provide faster processing of commands.
 Additionally, the controller you use should be able to meet the demands of the specific instruments that are played during the live event.
 The MeloAudio foot controller is an ideal option that is able to meet these requirements while still fitting into a smaller budget.

-The MeloAudio MIDI foot controller is fully compatible with the Ableton Live software, helping you configure switches, settings, and channels with ease.
+The MeloAudio MIDI controller is fully compatible with the Ableton Live software, helping you configure switches, settings, and midi channels with ease.

-The MIDI foot controller comes with a total of 10 foot switches.
+The MIDI foot controllers come with a total of 10 footswitches.
 It is a multi-effects system that can be connected directly to the computer used for controlling the effects of a live performance.
 The MeloAudio interface is primarily made for guitars.
 It also provides adequate connection options for guitar amps and other music equipment.